Organic Sourcing vs. Conventional: Biodiversity Impact

 Labor Requirements Higher labor needs Lower labor requirements due to mechanization

-While organic sourcing often comes with higher costs and lower yields, the benefits - ranging from improved food quality to reduced environmental impact - make it a strategic choice for brands committed to sustainability and superior ingredient quality.
+While organic sourcing often comes with higher costs and lower yields, the benefits—ranging from improved food quality to reduced environmental impacts—make it a strategic choice for brands committed to sustainability.

 FAQs